 This grilled Moroccan chicken was kinda designed to feed 4 people and just to have a platter that you can just pop in the middle of the table and let everyone just get stuck in.
 I think that’s my favourite way to eat.
 It just makes the whole dinner time event feel so much more communal and community filled.
 Qualities that I just can’t get enough of these days.
 That style of dining also makes me want to linger over a glass of wine and actually chat to people, rather than eat with one eye on my fork and one eye on my computer screen… #guilty!

-We’ve also skipped carbs in this dinner, just because there’s alot of protein, so I figured we wouldn’t miss the carbs and yep- totally fine without them.
+We also skipped carbs in this dinner, just because there’s a lot of protein, so I figured we wouldn’t miss the carbs and yep- we’re totally fine without them.
 But what I did toss into that grill pan with this chicken was padron peppers.
 They are the darling of the food scene right now and so you can pretty much find them anywhere.
 They vary in flavour from very mild to maybe kinda a hint of spicy.
 The ones I cooked weren’t very spicy at all, but were completely delish.

 The other veggie star was these little baby roasted cauliflowers with harissa yogurt.
 I used rose harissa paste from Belazu.
-It’s spicy and fragrant with a hint of lemon.
+This paste is spicy and fragrant with a hint of lemon.
 It is so delicious.
 Mix with yogurt and it is the perfect dipping sauce for everything veggie and savoury.

 All this needs is to be served with some fresh figs and a cold glass of wine and to be dining next to people you love!

 - 2 heaped Tbsp za’atar a lemony herby Moroccan spice blend

 - Preheat the oven to 180c or 350f.